Davidsksilva/graph-coloring/README.md

 ````
 * **DSATUR**

-* **VND** - Used to try to eliminate colors from an early coloring.
+* **VND** - Aims to eliminate colors from an early coloring, by trying to eliminate color *x*, changing all vertices colored with *x* to the other colors.
 ````
 for each mycolor on the graph coloring for each myvertex colored with mycolor
-    for each other proposedcolor on the graph coloring if(there is no adjacent vertex colored with proposedcolor && proposedcolor != mycolor && proposedcolor is colored in the graph) myvertex.color=proposedcolor;
+    for each other proposedcolor on the graph coloring if(there is no adjacent vertex colored with proposedcolor && proposedcolor != mycolor && proposedcolor is in the graph) myvertex.color=proposedcolor;
         break;
     check which colors are on the graph